iredmail/docs/installation/install.iredmail.on.debian.ubuntu.md

 > existing files/configurations althought it will backup files before modifing,
 > and it may be not working as expected.

-To install iRedMail on Debian Linux, you need:
+To install iRedMail on Debian or Ubuntu Linux, you need:

-* A FRESH, working Debian Linux.
+* A FRESH, working Debian/Ubuntu Linux.
 Supported releases are listed on [Download](../download.html) page.
 * At least `1 GB` of memory is required for low traffic production server.
   Spam/Virus scanning will take most system resource.

+Notes:

-Note: All binary packages will be installed from Debian official apt repositories.
+* All binary packages will be installed from Debian/Ubuntu official apt repositories.
+* If you choose Ubuntu Linux, it's recommended to use the latest Ubuntu LTS (Long Term Support) release for production use.

 ## Preparations